 (1) For purposes of valuing cash severance payments in the table above, we used each NEO's base salary as of December 31, 2020.
-For purposes of calculating cash severance payments in the table above in the event of an involuntary termination (whether prior to, within 24 months following, or more than 24 months following, a change in control), we used each NEO's average annual bonuses for 2019 and 2020 and, for purposes of calculating cash severance payments in the table above in the event of a termination due to permanent disability, we used the NEO's target bonus as of December 31, 2020.
+For purposes of calculating cash severance payments in the table above in the event of an involuntary termination (whether prior to, within 24 months following, or more than 24 months following, a change in control), we used each NEO's average annual bonuses for 2019 and 2020 and, for purposes of calculating cash severance payments in the table above in the table above in the table above 31, 2020.